Impedyme DFIG Turbine pylon

 Purpose of the Simulation

-• Implement and evaluate control strategies for optimal power extraction and grid stability.
+• Test different control strategies for improved efficiency and grid stability

 Key Features